-Insomnia, or sleep disturbances, has been found to be more common among those who have had a cancer diagnosis than among those who have not had cancer.3-5 Insomnia can continue for many cancer patients after their treatment finished.
-An Irish study of 3348 men with prostate cancer found that as many as 1 in 5 experienced insomnia up to 2-18 years after their diagnosis.5
+Insomnia, or sleep disturbances, has been found to be more common among people who have had a cancer diagnosis than those who have not.3-5 Insomnia can continue for many people who have had cancer after their treatment finished.
+An Irish study of 3,348 men with prostate cancer found that as many as 1 in 5 experienced insomnia up to 2-18 years after their diagnosis.5

 What are the risk factors for insomnia among those with cancer?

 A number of factors have been shown to increase the risk of insomnia among those with cancer have been identified.
 These include the following;